HLR/DomiKnowS/docs/QUERY.md

 ### Data Graph construction

 Class **DataNodeBuilder** builds Data Graph consisting of DataNodes during the learning process based on the sensor context update.
-Each sensor has its previous context dictionary replaced with the object of DataNodeBuilder class which also implements Dictionary interace but olerladed its methods and created Data Graph based on sensor context update.
+Each sensor has its previous context dictionary replaced with the object of DataNodeBuilder class which also implements Dictionary interface but overloads its methods.
+It creates Data Graph based on sensors' context update.

-The primary overloaded method is:
+The primary used overloaded method is:

 ```python
 __setitem__(self, key, value)
 ```

-The method assumes that key idetifies the sensor and the value is a tensor of approperiate dimension.
+The method assumes that key identifies the sensor and the value is a tensor of appropriate dimension.